spenczar/zksync/README.md

 that any client has permission to remove the barrier.

+## Double Barriers ##

+`Double Barriers` allow clients to synchronize start and end times of a computation.
+All participants in the double barrier should agree on the _number_ of participants ahead of time.
+Then, they each call `DoubleBarrier.Enter()` and block until all participants have called that function and written their data in ZooKeeper.

+When a client finishes its computation, it calls `DoubleBarrier.Exit()`, which will block until all clients have either called `DoubleBarrier.Exit()` or disconnected from ZooKeeper.

+_All clients must agree on the number of participants throughout the entry process_.
+If the group is expecting 5 participants, and then only 4 successfully call `Enter`, then those 4 will all block forever.

 # Development #

 Run tests with `GOMAXPROCS=4 godep go test -timeout 10s ./...` (or